tinymce/tinymce-docs/modules/ROOT/pages/add-css-options.md

----
-layout: default
-title: Adding or changing the editor content CSS
+# Adding or changing the editor content CSS
-title_nav: Add CSS
+:title_nav: Add CSS
-description: Options for changing the editor content CSS.
+:description: Options for changing the editor content CSS.
----

 ## Add CSS and styles to the editor